Santa Monica neighborhoods: Midtown Santa Monica

-Pico Neighborhood
+Pico

-Before the 1960s, the neighborhood was much larger and was an important African-American enclave on the Westside, but when the Santa Monica Freeway opened in the 1960s, it resulted in the destruction of many residences and the relocation of a large number of families.
-Its boundaries are Lincoln Blvd to the west, Centinela Ave to the east, Olympic Ave to the north and Pico Blvd to the south.
-The Santa Monica Freeway runs through the area with access near both Lincoln Boulevard and Olympic Blvd.
-Santa Monica High School and Santa Monica College are both on Pico.
-Pico Blvd in Santa Monica has traffic lights at nearly every block, as well as local and middle class businesses.
+The Pico neighborhood was much larger and an important African-American enclave on the Westside, but when the Santa Monica Freeway opened in the 1960s, it resulted in the destruction of many residences and the relocation of many families.
+Its boundaries are Lincoln Boulevard to the west, Centinela Avenue to the east, Olympic Avenue to the north and Pico Boulevard to the south.
+The Santa Monica Freeway runs through the area with access near both Lincoln Boulevard and Olympic Boulevard.
+Santa Monica High School and Santa Monica College are both on Pico Boulevard.
+The road in Santa Monica has traffic lights at nearly every block, as well as businesses.

-During the era of segregation, Pico was one of the only neighborhoods in Santa Monica where nonwhite residents were permitted to live and own property.
-This is the most ethnically diverse area of Santa Monica, but this diversity is under threat as the area is rapidly becoming gentrified.
-However, due to Santa Monica's unusually strong rent control laws, many long-term renters have been able to stay despite rising market prices.
-While the city of Santa Monica has a very low crime rate compared to surrounding communities, the Pico neighborhood has higher crime rates than the rest of the city.
-The City of Santa Monica has been accused of ignoring the Pico District in the past, particularly when it came to issues regarding crime and gang activity.
+During the era of racial segregation, Pico was one of the only neighborhoods in Santa Monica where nonwhite residents were permitted to live and own property.
+It is the most ethnically diverse area of Santa Monica, but its diversity is under threat as it is rapidly becoming gentrified.
+However, due to Santa Monica's rent control laws, many long-term renters have been able to stay despite rising market prices.

+While the Santa Monica has a low crime rate compared to surrounding communities, the Pico neighborhood has higher crime rates than the rest of the city.
+The city's government has been accused of ignoring the area in the past, particularly when it came to issues regarding crime and gang activity.